phplucidframe/phplucidframe-docs/about.rst

 Prerequisites
 -------------

-* Web Server (Apache with mod_rewrite enabled)
+* Web Server (Apache with ``mod_rewrite`` enabled)
-* PHP version 5.3.0 or newer
+* PHP version 5.6 or newer is recommended.
+It should work on 5.3 as well, but we strongly advise you NOT to run such old versions of PHP.
-* MySQL 5.0 or newer with MySQLi enabled.
+* MySQL 5.0 or newer

 License
 -------